-We also cover up to 2 individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
+We also cover up to 2 individual 20 to 30 minute, face- 35% of the total cost. to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for

-There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+There is no coinsurance, copayment, or deductible for the Medicarecovered screening for STIs and counseling for STIs preventive benefit.